 Being physically active helps to lower blood pressure, manage stress and control weight.
 Be physically active in your own way and start with what you can — any physical activity is better than none.
 Reach your goals together by encouraging your family to take a walk after dinner, go for a bike ride or play a game of basketball.

-For more heart-healthy cooking tips and information on reducing your risk for heart disease, consult a registered dietitian nutritionist in your area.
+For more heart-healthy cooking tips and information on reducing your risk for heart disease, consult a registered dietitian nutritionist.

 Find a Nutrition Expert